-U-space Service Description Conformance "A conformance monitoring service should provide real-time alerting of nonmonitoring conformance with the granted flight authorisation and inform the UAS operators when deviating from it." service Common "A Common Information Service (CIS) should enable the provision of information to UAS Information operators, U-space service providers and other organisations and natural persons Service involved in the U-space.
+Traffic Information service "A traffic information service should alert UAS operators about other air traffic that may be present in proximity to their UAS."
+Weather information service "A weather information service should support UAS operators during the flight planning and execution phases, as well as improve the performances of other U-space services provided in the U-space airspace."
+Conformance monitoring service "A conformance monitoring service should provide real-time alerting of non- conformance with the granted flight authorisation and inform the UAS operators when deviating from it."
+Common Information Service "A Common Information Service (CIS) should enable the provision of information to UAS operators, U-space service providers and other organisations and natural persons involved in the U-space.
 The CIS should be an access point for information on operations and any situations that could have an impact on the airspace."
 The information supported by this service are static and dynamic and correspond at least for a designated U-space airspace: the limits of the U-space airspace; the drone requirements set by the competent authorities; the list of different certified USSP effectively offering U-space services, the applicable operational conditions and airspace constraints; any adjacent designated U-space airspace(s);the connectivity methods, constraints and cybersecurity protection measures, as determined by the Agency, terms and conditions for drone flight authorisations, including the authorisation deviation thresholds; requirements related to the use of public key infrastructure, identity management, and authentication; and the list of all the publicly known authorities that can be contacted with regard to the common information.

-TABLE 5: EASA U-SPACE SERVICES [6], [12]
+TABLE 5: EASA U-SPACE SERVICES

 Furthermore, in the frame of the SESAR CORUS-XUAM project as a targeted concept a more completed list of U-space services has been initiated.
 This concept needs further evolution and it might be possibly converged with EASA U-space regulation framework in the future.
 These services relate to different aspects of the requirements for integration of drones with ATM and other airspace users.
 The colour coding indicates in which phase the specific service will be introduced.
-[22], [24]
+[25], [27]

 This service list has been updated and completed in the frame of the SESAR CORUS-XUAM project, the continuation of the SESAR CORUS project launched at the end of 2020.
 CORUS-XUAM has published a new version (Edition 4.2) of the CORUS CONOPS which describes the services.
-[27]
+[30]